david-rockwood/fimpad/README.md

 ## Understanding FIMpad’s tag tystem

-FIMpad adds a small, lightweight “language” on top of plain text so you can run **Fill-In-the-Middle (FIM)** completions directly inside your documents.
+FIMpad adds a small, lightweight “language” on top of plain text so you can run FIM completions directly inside your documents.
 Everything happens through **tags**, which are little blocks of text surrounded by:

 ```